Northern Virginia: Culture

 Due to the proximity to the capital, many Northern Virginians go to Washington, D.C., for cultural outings and nightlife.
-The Kennedy Center in Washington is a popular place for performances, as is Wolf Trap National Park for the Performing Arts near Vienna.
-Jiffy Lube Live (near Manassas), EagleBank Arena at George Mason University in Fairfax, and Capital One Arena in Washington serve as popular concert venues, and Capital One Arena also serves as the home of sporting events.
-Smithsonian museums also serve as local cultural institutions with easy proximity to Northern Virginia, and the Udvar-Hazy Center of the National Air and Space Museum in Chantilly is popular as well.
+The Kennedy Center in Washington, D.C., is a popular place for performances, as is Wolf Trap National Park for the Performing Arts near Vienna.
+Jiffy Lube Live (near Manassas), EagleBank Arena at George Mason University in Fairfax, and Capital One Arena in Washington, D.C. serve as popular concert venues, and Capital One Arena also serves as the home of sporting events.
+Smithsonian museums also serve as local cultural institutions with easy proximity to Northern Virginia.
+The Udvar-Hazy Center of the National Air and Space Museum in Chantilly is also popular.

 Tysons Corner Center ("Tysons I") is one of the largest malls in the country and is a hub for shopping in the area.
 Tysons Galleria ("Tysons II"), its counterpart across Route 123, carries more high-end stores.
-Tysons itself is the 12th largest business district in the United States.
+Tysons itself is the 12th-largest business district in the United States.

 Other malls include Springfield Mall, Fair Oaks Mall, Manassas Mall, Spotsylvania Towne Centre which has a mall and a mixed-use retail and commercial area, and The Fashion Centre at Pentagon City.
 Dulles Town Center is the region's newest mall, serving the eastern Loudoun County area.
 Reston Town Center is a high-density mixed-use retail, commercial, and residential development located just off the 267 Toll Road in Reston.
 Potomac Mills, located in Prince William County, is the largest outlet mall in the region.
 The town of Leesburg in Loudoun County contains the Leesburg Corner Premium Outlets outlet mall.

-Since the mid-1990s, Loudoun County has been known as America's fastest-growing county, having grown by almost 50 percent from 2000 though 2005.
-Stafford County is also one of the fastest-growing counties in the country.
-Stafford County according to a Census Bureau report was the sixth highest-income county.
-Since the 2000 census, both Loudoun and Fairfax counties are the top large U.S. counties by median household income.
-Loudoun County has branches of at least five higher education institutions.